 Invisalign® aligners prove that effective orthodontic treatment doesn’t have to be difficult.
 These ingenious appliances have helped millions straighten their teeth and achieve better-looking smiles, and they can help you too.

-Invisalign® aligners are an effective and discreet orthodontic treatment option that are worn comfortably over your teeth to continuously adjust alignment and spacing.
+Invisalign® aligners are an effective and discreet orthodontic treatment option worn comfortably over your teeth to continuously adjust alignment and spacing.

-Invisalign® aligners are custom-made using models of both your current teeth and the end result you hope to achieve.
-With Invisalign® aligners, you will switch to new aligners about every two weeks with each set shifting the teeth slightly—this continues until you have achieved your final results, which usually takes about two years.
+Invisalign® aligners are custom-made using models of your current teeth and the result you hope to achieve.
+With Invisalign® aligners, you will switch to new aligners about every two weeks with each set shifting the teeth slightly—this continues until you have achieved your final results.

 We are proud to be a platinum Invisalign® provider!
 We have earned this distinction due to the high-quality Invisalign® treatment we offer our patients.
 Use the link below to schedule a consultation with one of our expert dentists.Schedule an Invisalign® Consultation